sawyerwatts/docker-compose-lab/README.md

 This repo is a lab for me to get more hands-on with Docker with .NET, and especially Docker Compose.
-The ultimate goal is to experience what it would take to write a microservices architecture that could be developed locally in a disconnected environment, and that could be used to debug the system as a whole.
+The ultimate goal is to experience what it would take to write a microservices architecture that could be developed locally in a disconnected environment, and that could be used to debug the microservice sea as a whole.
 More specifically:

 - Add a number of common services to a Docker Compose to gain experience setting those up and with Docker Compose itself.
 - Locally, be able to develop a .NET API that has all of its dependencies `docker compose`-ed, especially if one of those dependencies is another .NET API that I have built in another repo.
-- Locally, be able to kick off the entrypoint microservice and easily run, and debug, any part of the microservice sea as needed.
+- Locally, be able to kick off an entrypoint microservice and easily run, and debug, any upstream microservice (direct or indirect).
 - Understand how to easily swap out mocked database images with "real", deidentified database images to allow for more robust local debugging, regardless of the depth of that database within the microservice sea.